-Selling value to B2B buyers today can feel like trying to stop a freight train that’s hurtling towards the sales graveyard of commoditization and discounting.
-Today, an empowered buyer has done research, has a clear idea of his or her firm’s needs, and how much the firm is willing to pay.
-This type of buyer does not want a salesperson to talk about features and deliver a series of open-ended questions that delivers no value.
+Selling value to B2B buyers today can feel like trying to stop a freight train that’s hurtling towards the sales graveyard of commoditisation and discounting.
+Today, an empowered buyer has done the research, has a clear idea of his or her firm’s needs, and how much the firm is willing to pay.
+This type of buyer does not want a salesperson to talk about features and deliver a series of open-ended questions that deliver no value.
 What this buyer wants is insight.

 In today’s sales world there’s no room for followers.
 But there’s plenty of room for leaders.
 Competition is intense, and if you don’t take a leadership role in producing results for your clients, someone else will.
 In Lead, Sell, or Get Out of the Way, Ron Karr outlines a repeatable process based on the powerful idea that great sellers lead relationships in the same way that great leaders sell ideas.